arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 4. Upload the Controller/Initiator example sketch to the Arduino Stella.
 5. Open two separate Serial Monitor windows (one for each device) set to 115200 baud.

-You should see distance measurements appearing in both Serial Monitors.
-Try moving the devices closer together and further apart to see the distance values change in real-time.
+You should see distance measurements on both Serial Monitors.
+Try moving the devices closer together and further apart to see the distance values change in real time.

 **Tips for optimal performance:**